kulttuuri/HipchatNotifications/README.md

 require_once("$IP/extensions/HipchatNotifications/hipchat_notifications.php");
 // HipChat API token.
 Manage API keys for Hipchat API v2 here: https://hipchat.com/account/api
 $wgHipchatToken = "";
 // HipChat room ID or name where you want all the notifications to go into.
-You can directly use your room name or if that does not work, you can find your room ID from here: https://api.hipchat.com/v2/room?auth_token=YOUR_AUTH_TOKENyour own API key): https://api.hipchat.com/v1/rooms/list?format=xml&auth_token=YOUR_AUTH_TOKEN
+You can directly use your room name or if that does not work, you can find your room ID from here: https://api.hipchat.com/v2/room?auth_token=YOUR_AUTH_TOKEN
 $wgHipchatRoomID = "";
 // Required.
 Name the message will appear be sent from.
 Must be less than 15 characters long.
 May contain letters, numbers, -, _, and spaces.
 $wgHipchatFromName = "Wiki";